 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=400669150353674&amp;ev=PageView&amp;noscript=1">

-10 Aug Leaving a Legacy - Sharing Financial Lessons with Your Grandchildren
+31 May Leaving a Legacy: Sharing Financial Lessons with Your Grandchildren

 Both parents and grandparents are blessed with the opportunity to shape future generations.
-However, grandparents are likely to have more time to spend, a more patient manner, and more lessons from life experiences to share.
+However, grandparents are likely to have more time to spend, a more patient manner, and more life lessons to share.
 A grandparent’s relationship with a child is entirely different than a parental relationship, which opens up many unique opportunities for financial education at all ages.
-For parents, financial lessons are often taught through small daily tasks and reinforced with household rules and routines while grandparents have the power to casually discuss these topics and incorporate them into fun activities.
+For parents, financial lessons are often taught through small daily tasks and reinforced with household rules and routines.
+Grandparents, on the other hand, have the power to discuss these topics more casually and incorporate them into fun activities.

-That being said, always talk to your kids about your plans to educate their kids before embarking on your mission.
+That being said, always consult your kids on your plans to educate your grandkids before embarking on your mission.
 This is not only to “get their permission.”
-It’s crucial that all adults in a child’s life be on the same page about what lessons they’re being taught and how.
+All adults in a child’s life must be on the same page about what lessons they’re being taught and how.
 There’s no point in one of you relaying a message to a child only to have them turn around and hear another adult say something opposing.

-One thing’s for sure, which is that as your grandchildren age, they’ll realize how thankful they are that their grandparents spent so much time with them, creating wonderful memories, and sharing valuable lessons.
-Here are 5 ways to do just that…
+One thing’s for sure, which is that as your grandchildren age, they’ll realize how thankful they are that their grandparents spent so much time with them, creating wonderful memories and sharing valuable lessons.
+Here are five ways to do just that…

 1. Weave money discussion into daily experiences.